 Unit: Pathogenesis of Lentiviral Infections

-AIDS raises questions about the nature of the mechanisms by which infectious agents the human immunodeficiency virus (HIV) in this case cause the complete collapse of the immune system via disappearance of the CD4+ T-lymphocyte population.
+AIDS raises questions about the nature of the mechanisms by which infectious agents the human immunodeficiency virus (HIV) in this case cause the complete collapse of the immune system via disappearance of the CD4+ T-lymphocyte population and the absence of .
 The development of a vaccine and improvement of HIV treatments will only be possible if we improve our understanding of the physiopathology of this infection.
-Using the model of rhesus macaques infected with the simian homologue of HIV, SIVmac, the aim of our team was to contribute to this field, in two main areas: T-cell dynamics and the mechanisms leading to the depletion of CD4+ T lymphocytes.

 1) Analysis of the mechanisms controlling viral replication during primary SIV infection: relationship to disease progression

 The three or four weeks following initial infection the primary infection phase are characterised by the initiation of massive viral replication, the spread of the virus in the organism, its implantation in lymphoid organs and the development of an immune response.
 The characteristics of the primary infection are now considered to be a key element in the future development of AIDS.
 However, only in primate models of infection can we follow precisely the virological and immunological events in both the blood and lymphoid organs the major sites of viral replication and the immune response.
-We have demonstrated that the intense apoptosis occurring during this period conditions the prognosis of infection by preventing the antiviral immune response.
-Understanding the relationships between the processes (viral replication-cell activation and immune response-apoptosis) occurring during primary infection is essential for the design of an effective vaccine for HIV infection.
+We have demonstrated that the intense apoptosis of CD4+ T-lymphocyte occurring during this period conditions the prognosis of infection by preventing the antiviral immune response (1, manuscript in revision).
+Moreover, we found, by comparing pathogenic and non-pathogenic primate models (in collaboration with Michaella Müller-Trutwin), a positive correlation between the extent of CD8+ T cell activation and the progression to AIDS2,3.
+Moreover, this greater T cell activation is associated with an abortive profile of CD8 T cell differentiation2.

 Our studies in macaques infected with the attenuated SIVmac251Δ nef, in which the gene encoding nef has been deleted, have indicated that, more than eight years after inoculation, this infection leads to an immune defect and AIDS in half of all infected subjects, despite very low levels of viral replication.
-Studies on this model showed that animals that develop AIDS have a slightly higher level of apoptosis of CD4+ T lymphocytes than healthy macaques and a lack of thymic CD4+ cells.
-These observations may help to explain why some patients receiving tri-therapy develop AIDS.
+Studies on this model showed that animals that develop AIDS have a slightly higher level of apoptosis of CD4+ T lymphocytes than healthy macaques and a lack of thymic CD4+ output5.

 4) Analysis of the molecular mechanisms involved in the sensitization of CD4+ T cells for apoptosis

 One of our aims was to identify the factors involved in the sensitisation of CD4+ T lymphocytes to apoptotic death.
-Our previous in vitro work showed that the virus can induce the apoptosis of CD4+ T lymphocytes both after lymphocyte activation (productive infection) and in the absence of viral replication and lymphocyte activation (bystander infection).
+Our previous in vitro work showed that the virus could induce the apoptosis of CD4+ T lymphocytes in the absence of viral replication and lymphocyte activation ("bystander" effect).